gubbriaco/progetto-ingegneria-del-software/README.md

-# progetto-ingegneria-del-software
+# "Ladders and Snakes" Game using Design Pattern in Java
-**Progetto di Ingegneria Del Software 2022 - Corso della Laurea Triennale in Ingegneria Informatica**
+**Software Engineering 2022 - Bachelor's Degree Course in Computer Engineering**
 <br><br>
-Sviluppo del gioco "Scale e Serpenti".
-Progettazione tramite design pattern tramite linguaggio di modellazione e specifica (UML) e implementazione in Java.
-Utilizzo di un DVCS (Git) e del framework di test JUnit.
+Development of the game "Ladders and Snakes".
+Design using design pattern using modeling and specification language (UML) and implementation in Java.
+Using a DVCS (Git) and JUnit test framework.